 I have taken long trips to Italy numerous times and I’m only now getting really good at packing.
 I’ve noticed that I tend to get anxious about the trip and the only way I feel like I’m “preparing” is to buy a bunch of stuff that seems necessary but isn’t.
-So let me save you a few bucks with these words of advice..
+So let me save you a few bucks and a lot of time with these words of advice..

 Beating the chill in the air on a sunny day in mid-May in Tuscany.

 A spring trip to Tuscany makes you imagine the warm, sunny days you’ve been craving for the past several months.
 But Spring in Italy can still be chilly!
 I’ve made this mistake before and spent weeks wearing the same ONE “warmer” outfit I had packed.
 Be aware that there may be warm days but there will certainly be chillier days, too.
 In general, early April to mid-May can still be quite chilly, but as you get into June, you’re more likely to have warm or even hot days.

 Here is a site where you can see the average rainfall and weather for your destination which will give you a better idea of what to expect.

 Keep Cultural Norms in Mind

 Some churches don’t allow women to enter if your shoulders or thighs are showing.
 For this reason, I recommend bringing a scarf/shawl that you can tie around your waist or throw over your shoulders.
 It also doubles as a light blanket!
 For guys, there’s no rule you have to follow really, but be aware that most Italian men put effort into looking sharp on the daily (stylish, color coordinated, & hip).
 As a tourist doing a lot of walking, comfort takes precedence over style!